carahsoft/Carahsoft.Calliope/README.md

 ## Calliope ASCII Rendering

-Calliope can render text to ASCII art using the []
+Calliope can render text to ASCII art using the `Calliope.Print` and `Calliope.PrintString` methods.
+The `CalliopePrintOptions` class has all of the available options

 ## Roadmap